Nathaniel Dorsky: Career

 Dorsky's next film was Triste, assembled from footage shot over the course of many years and released in 1996.
 It established his practice of polyvalent montage, marking what he called "the level of cinema language that I have been working towards."
 He continued to develop this style of editing in his later works.
 In 2003 Dorsky published the short book Devotional Cinema, in which he discusses the experience of watching film and explores the link between art and health.

-He began to shift away from polyvalent montage in the 2010s.
+Kodachrome, the color reversal film stock preferred by Dorsky since childhood, was discontinued in the late 2000s.
+His films Sarabande and Compline were made as explorations of the stock's properties.
+As he shifted to color negative film in the 2010s, Dorsky adjusted to working with the new stocks by incorporating in-camera improvisations, moving away from his earlier style of polyvalent montage.
+The 2015 New York Film Festival honored his work with a thirty four film complete retrospective at Lincoln Center.
+Manohla Dargis of the New York Times listed this retrospective in second place in her list of the top ten films of 2015.
 Dorsky shot a series of seven films at the San Francisco Botanical Garden in 2017.
 These comprise the Arboretum Cycle, which captures the natural light propagating through plants at the arboretum over the course of a year.

 Dorsky was a visiting instructor at Princeton University in 2008 and he has been the recipient of many awards including a Guggenheim Fellowship 1997 and grants from the National Endowment of the Arts, two from the Rockefeller Foundation, and one from the LEF Foundation, the Foundation for Contemporary Arts, and the California Arts Council.
 He has presented films at the Museum of Modern Art, the Centre Pompidou, the Tate Modern, the Filmoteca Española, Madrid, the Prague Film Archive, the Vienna Film Museum, the Pacific Film Archive, the Harvard Film Archive, Princeton University, Yale University, and frequently exhibits new work at the New York Film Festival's Views from the Avant-Garde and the Wavelengths program of the Toronto International Film Festival.
 In spring 2012 Dorsky took actively part in the three-month exposition of Whitney Biennial.
-The 2015 New York Film Festival honored his work with a thirty four film complete retrospective at Lincoln Center.
-Manohla Dargis of the New York Times listed this retrospective in second place in her list of the top ten films of 2015.

 Dorsky's films are available only as 16 mm film prints and are distributed by Canyon Cinema in San Francisco and Light Cone in Paris.
 Prints of stills from his films are available at the Gallery Paule Anglim, San Francisco, and the Peter Blum Gallery, New York City.